The History of The Latrell Sprewell Supreme Spinner Shoes

 THE OTHER ANGRY DUNKER WITH SPINNERS

 Fans of streetball basketball and pro dunking might recall when the spinners generated some buzz last year, when the angriest dunker in the dunk world, 5’10 Sir Issac, was posterizing defenders and throwing down ridiculous dunks with the spinners on his feet.
-Here’s a few clips of him with the streetball organization Court Kingz.
+Here are a few clips of him with the streetball organization Court Kingz.

 LET’S NOT FORGET THE CAVEMAN